fe-data/fe-docs/docs/getting-started/overview.rst

 Overview
 ************
 Make sure you have your free Mollie account configured.
-Without it you can only use RSVP events.
+Without it you can only use RSVP events or sell free etickets (0.00 amount).

 .. image:: ../_static/images/getting-started/Mollie.png
    :target: https://www.mollie.com/dashboard/signup/5835294